PulpFest

 For those visiting PulpFest for the day or the weekend, there is ample free parking surrounding the DoubleTree by Hilton Hotel Pittsburgh – Cranberry.

 Supporting memberships for those who cannot attend PulpFest will cost $30.
-All paying members, including supporting members, will receive a complimentary copy of The Pulpster, our program book, a $15 value.
+All paying members, including supporting members, will receive a complimentary copy of The Pulpster, our program book.
 Please click the registration button at the top of our page to learn how to become a PulpFest supporting member.

 Are there any discounts available to attend PulpFest?